-Students who successfully complete the course will be familiar with complex grammatical and syntactical structures in English, will have practised in understanding written and spoken academic texts and will have developed their speaking and writing skills.
+Students who successfully complete the course will be familiar with complex grammatical and syntactical structures in English, will have practised in understanding written and spoken academic texts and will be familiar with the typical features of spoken and written academic language.

 More specifically, upon successful completion of the course, the students:

-- Will be able to understand written or spoken academic texts on information and communications technology (ICT). - Will know specialized ICT vocabulary which is commonly found in related academic texts. - Will be familiar with complex grammatical and syntactical structures which are commonly found in spoken and written academic texts. - Will be able to produce technical and academic texts. - Will be able to take notes during academic lectures and to summarize part of a lecture. - Will be able to participate in group discussions or seminars.
+- Will be able to understand written and spoken academic texts on information and communications technology (ICT) in English. - Will know specialized ICT vocabulary which is commonly found in related academic texts. - Will be familiar with vocabulary and grammar which is commonly found in spoken and written academic texts. - Will be able to take notes during academic lectures in Engnlish. - Will know the language that is used in a group discussion in English.